jmediatechnology/jPHP/README.md

      *
      * You can supply int 90, this function gives you: "1:30".
      * If you supply an integer greater than 1440, then "00:00" is returned.

+### convertSecondsToDaysHoursMinutesSeconds
+     * Convert the amount of seconds to a human readable format *
+     * You can supply int 129600, this function returns: "1 days 12:0:0".